CaioCeretta/fullstack-club/curso-next/stockly/comments.md

 Because of this, the indicated approach is to, inside the actions folder, to create a folder for each action, where the index.ts is going to be the action and a schema.ts file, where we will export our types and schemas, since it is no longer a server component

+## Import x Import Type

+### Normal Import ( import { Nome } from 'module' )

+.
+Imports both values (functions, classes, objects, etc.) and types .
+Can be used for something of the generated JAVASCRIPT

+### Imports with Type (import { type Nome } from 'module')

+.
+Imports only the types and its removed on the ganerated javascript .
+Improves the performance by avoiding unnecessary imports .
+Avoids warnings of not used imports

+⚠ Cannot be used to import values, only types

+### When to use?

+✔ Use `import { type Nome }` if we are only importing the type ✔ Use import { Nome } if it's a value or we need both the type and the value ✔ If we need both, its ok to mix it: import { createSchema, type CreateProductType } from './schema';